up42/docs/source/getting-started/first-job-run.rst

 ====================

-This section will guide you through running your first job on the UP42 platform using a simple land cover classification Demo project.
+This section will guide you through running your first job on the UP42 platform using a simple NDVI Demo project.

 The UP42 console
 -----------------